 Vaccines are the best tool we have to protect ourselves against COVID-19, especially from severe illness, hospitalization and death.
 Vermont's high vaccination rates mean the vast majority of Vermonters are protected from the virus, which also helps keep the virus from spreading to others.

 Unvaccinated people are at a much higher risk of getting and spreading the virus.
-We strongly encourage everyone who is eligible to protect themselves by getting vaccinated as soon as possible.
+We strongly encourage everyone who is eligible to protect themselves by getting vaccinated as soon as possible, and get their booster shot for added protection when eligible.
 See where you can get your shot.

 - Get vaccinated as soon as you are eligible